Sunburns and Bug Bites: How to Soothe Summer Skin

 We’re talking about ticks.

 It’s important to protect yourself and your pet from these pesky blood-suckers that try to burrow into your skin.
-According to an article in The Guardian, the tick population is booming due to climate change and can spread serious diseases like Lyme disease and Rocky Mountain spotted fever.
+According to an article in The Guardian, the tick population is booming (because of climate change, their natural habitat zones are expanding), and can spread serious diseases like Lyme disease and Rocky Mountain spotted fever.

-The summer months, in particular, are when these creepy-crawlies are on the move, so make sure you protect yourself.
+These creepy-crawlies are on the move during the summer months, so make sure you protect yourself.